 Manila TOUR AND Taal Lake Tour: Trek to Taal Volcano, Visit Intramuros, Rizal Park & Harbor Bay

-Taal is a must-see for walking enthusiasts and families for its stunning view and the horse ride to the top.
+Taal Volcano is a must-see for walking enthusiasts and families for its stunning view and the horse ride to the top.
 Manila, unknown to many, has much to offer in sightseeings as well.
-In a Private Van, head to Taal in the morning, and visit Intramuros & Rizal Park until sunset, in Harbor Bay.
+In a Private Van, head for Taal tour in the morning, and visit Intramuros & Rizal Park until sunset, in Harbor Bay.

 Full Day Tour w/ Private Van: Enjoy Taal Volcano and Manila Tour in a single day trip!